warthurton/MalevModMan/README.md

 · Html rich descriptions (as complex or simple as you like) · Simple zip files no special formats (this way your mod can also be installed by hand)

+An additional Note

+Currently the mod manager has no priority system for merging mods with like files, that is to say when two mods affect the same file, the manager simply see it as a conflict, and will not allow the two to be installed in tandem.
+This is currently a shortcoming as just one file conflict stops mods from playing nicely.
+This will be my next feature I'll be adding to the mod manager, until then this is something to be aware of for both users and modders alike.

 Here’s the Link to Download the Malevolence Mod Manager Installer.

+*TODO: Add link to new release*

 I’ve attempted to make the tool pretty straight forward, but just in case check out the tutorial below (or just dive right in)